 Do you see yourself as a visionary?
-I believe we are all visionaries in our own right, because we are given a unique perspective from where to stand, as well as the inherent creative power to manifest our inner vision.
-So how come only a few individuals out there are considered visionaries while most people struggle to create something meaningful out of life?
+I believe we are all visionaries in our own right, because we are given a unique perspective from where to stand, as well as the inherent creative drive to express our inner vision.
+So how come only a few individuals out there are considered visionaries while most people struggle to contribute something meaningful?

 What would you say are the most important traits of a visionary?
 Is it the clarity of purpose, the intensity of their desires, or the relentless perseverance and discipline with which they follow through with their ideas?
-Clearly, all of these are crucial, but what lies underneath them all, which is what can turn a regular person into a creative visionary, is the ability to re-imagine the world and the courage to effect and inspire change, no matter how small.
+Clearly, all of these are crucial, but what lies underneath them all, which is what can turn any person into a creative visionary, is the ability to re-imagine your world and the courage to effect and inspire change, no matter how small.

 Change can happen in many ways.
 Sometimes it comes in bluntly and spreads like fire, turning things upside down for a while.
-But more permanent change occurs and disseminates in a feminine way, like air or water: slowly and tenaciously.
+But more permanent change occurs and disseminates in a feminine way, gently, quietly, and slowly, making itself felt:

 One small step at a time.